 The ConceptTrace Mayer: So can you tell us a little bit about this documentary like what inspired you to create it of all things and like and why did you jump on it so early?

-Daniel Mross: Well, you know, I've gotten into bitcoin and you know, I was very passionate about it from the start, from right getting into it.
+Daniel Mross: Well, I've gotten into bitcoin and I was very passionate about it from the start, from right getting into it.
 And I found in short time it was really difficult to talk to people about bitcoin if they didn't know what it was or to explain it.

 It was always very frustrating.
-It's not something that, you know, especially earlier on was easy to explain to somebody in 1 or 2 minutes.
-So, you know, having always had that frustration, you know, it was something I was worked on, kind of, trying to explain bitcoin to people.
+It's not something that, especially earlier on, was easy to explain to somebody in 1 or 2 minutes.
+So, having always had that frustration, was something I always worked on, kind of trying to explain bitcoin to people.

-And my brother Nick I was always telling him all these crazy stories that were happening and we decided to, kind of, you know, he hesitate you want to just shoot a little, you know, mini-documentary about although it seems like there's enough interesting things happening, you know, stuff you’re always telling me.
+My brother Nick, I was always telling him all these crazy stories that were happening and we decided to, kind of, he asked “hey you want to just shoot a little mini-documentary about this it seems like there's enough interesting things happening, stuff you’re always telling me.”

-So that's kind of really how we got started and, you know, one of the first people I reached out to was Charlie Shrem.
+So that's kind of really how we got started and one of the first people I reached out to was Charlie Shrem.
 He's really active on the forums.
-You know, he’s very ambitious, very approachable and always really friendly.
+He’s very ambitious, very approachable and always really friendly.
 And, you know they were close by not too far from us in Pittsburgh.

 Trace Mayer's cameo on the bitcoin documentaryTrace Mayer: Yeah.
 And I’m actually in the film, a very small cameo part, but that took place at the filming for it, at least where I was involved was at the San Francisco Conference there.